kaifalu/kaifalu_page/_posts/Newsletter/2023-03-02-Newsletter-Fall-2022.markdown

 author: Kaifa Lu
 ---

-The second-year Ph.D. student Kaifa Lu, under the guidance of his advisor Dr. Zhong-Ren Peng, has published a paper [Assessing the effects of non-local traffic restriction policy on urban air quality](https://doi.org/10.1016/j.tranpol.2021.11.005) at Transport Policy.
+As shown in [Fall 2022 Doctoral Newsletter]("assets/Fall 2022 Newsletter.pdf"), the second-year Ph.D. student Kaifa Lu, under the guidance of his advisor Dr. Zhong-Ren Peng, has published a paper [Assessing the effects of non-local traffic restriction policy on urban air quality](https://doi.org/10.1016/j.tranpol.2021.11.005) at Transport Policy.

 Traffic restriction policy is common practice across the globe to alleviate urban road congestion and air pollution, particularly in China.
 However, effects of TRP for non-local vehicles and elevated expressways on local and regional air quality are understudied.
 This study helps fill this knowledge gap.